Kishorereddy-0/Food_Delivery_App/README.md

 ## Contributing 🤝

 If you have any improvements to the UI, please create a pull request and I would be happy to check that out.
 If you have more project ideas, feel free to share that with me and I would do my best to put that to code.
-You can reach out to me at https://www.linkedin.com/in/navendup/
+You can reach out to me at [https://www.linkedin.com/in/navendup/](https://www.linkedin.com/in/kishorereddy1212/)

 ## My Projects

-Do check out my other projects in the github repo.
-Check out my portfolio at [navendu.me](https://navendu.me)

 Happy Coding!